nicksp/.github/profile/README.md

 Read more about me on [my site](https://plekhanov.me/).

 - 🔭 I’m currently working on serverless apps and Next.js
-- 🌱 I’m currently learning AI and agentic coding
+- 🌱 I’m currently learning Go, AI and agentic coding
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him